quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2B001--Financial-Data-Engineering/2fde_part18_Dimension_6_Dat.md

 #### Missing Data Mechanisms
 The final category of missing data mechanisms is MNAR (Missing Not at Random).
 In this case, the observations are missing for reasons related to the unobserved variable itself.

-- **MNAR**: The mechanism that leads to observations being missing depends on the value of the variable \(X\).
+- **MNAR**: The mechanism that leads to observations being missing depends on the value of the variable $X$.
 - Example: A hedge fund decides not to report its performance data because it had a bad performance and wants to hide it from investors, or they are doing very well and do not want to attract more attention.

 :p What does MNAR stand for and how is it defined?
 ??x
 MNAR stands for "Missing Not at Random."
-It means that the missingness of data on variable \(X\) depends on the value of the variable itself.
+It means that the missingness of data on variable $X$ depends on the value of the variable itself.

 Example:
 - A hedge fund decides not to report its performance data because it had a bad performance and wants to hide it from investors, or they are doing very well and do not want to attract more attention.